 - Cobwebs and spider eggs

-Remove Fuel and Oil
+3. Remove Fuel & Oil

-Remove Blades and Bits
+4. Remove Blades & Bits

-Take blades out of circular saws, table saws, and other motorized saws.
-Mounted blades can become warped or damaged during the move.
-Use rubber guards around saw teeth, so they don’t puncture moving boxes.
-Pack saw blades upright when possible, and allow plenty of cushioning between the blades.
+Take blades out of circular saws, table saws and other motorized saws.
+Otherwise, mounted blades can become warped or damaged during the move.
+Additionally, follow these tips to keep your tools safe:

-Support Larger Tools and Gear
+5. Support Larger Tools & Gear

 Whenever possible, break down your larger workshop tools into smaller parts.
 Take photos before disassembling the tools to make reassembling the tools easier.
 Protect your large tools with the following steps:

 - Use boxes reinforced with plywood